 Entrance at the side of the house.

-Spacious, open-plan Kitchen/Dining Area with oven, dishwasher, washing machine, microwave and dining table/chairs.
+Spacious, open-plan Kitchen/Dining Area with electric hob, oven and grill, dishwasher, washing machine, microwave and dining table with six chairs.

-Living Room with two sofas, armchair, TV (Sky) and fitted electric fire in the original fireplace.
+Living Room has a great view to the park, with two sofas, armchair, large flatscreen TV (with basic Sky) and electric fire in the original fireplace for winter evenings!

 Bedroom One (Master Bedroom) with zip and link beds offering the choice of super king size double (6ft) or twin beds.